Grey’s Anatomy will make up for missing Ellen Pompeo in a very special way

 “We have a tremendous cast, but also a great loss.
 So how are we going to fill this void?
 It’s unfillable, but we’ve prepared delicious surprises throughout the season to try to fill that space a little bit.”

-Vernoff’s reveal is in line with news of a long-awaited return.
+Vernoff’s reveal is in line with news of a much-anticipated comeback.
 Actor Jesse Williams, who plays Jackson Avery, has commented on a possible appearance in season 19, even though he has just left the series.

 The new season has not yet premiered in Brazil, but the others can be watched on Star+.